 As I saw it, it felt like disappointed love from mother.
 But I thought the rubric fits mostly for love affairs, not parenting love etc. I also remembered that he is in puberty and Murphy says puberty is a trauma and one of the remedies he suggested is Ignatia.

 I guess teenagers are prone to Ignatia states.
 You know, we had another Quiz with an Ignatia teenager, “Who’s That Lady”.
 Maybe people should read it and compare; also, I am now remembering, we had an Ignatia case that was a virus but the case was decided on the mentals, it was called “Creeping Sore Throat”:

 Wow, just wow!
 You are a genius!

-Well, if you say so….
 Did you hear that, Shana?
-Your mother is a genius, I have it on good authority!!!
+Your mother is a genius, Maria said so!!!

 Hello Isuret, welcome to the Hpathy Quiz!

 “Don’t touch me!” (typical Asterales plant family)